1972 Sandown 250

 The 1972 Sandown 250 was an endurance motor race for Group E Series Production Touring Cars.
 It was held on 10 September 1972 over 130 laps of the Sandown circuit in Victoria, Australia, a total distance of 250 miles (403 km).
 The race was Heat 2 of the 1972 Australian Manufacturers' Championship.

-The race was own by John Goss driving a Ford XY Falcon GTHO Phase III.
+The race was won by John Goss driving a Ford XY Falcon GTHO Phase III.

 Class Structure

 As a heat of the 1972 Australian Manufacturers' Championship, the race featured four classes defined by "Capacity Price Units".

 The CP Unit value for each car was assessed by multiplying the engine capacity (in litres) by the Sydney retail price (in Australian dollars).